 SRM solution:

-With an SRM, you and your team can jump into a stakeholder profile, see what’s been discussed, tasks associated with that stakeholder, any issues raised, or commitments made, along with any notes logged by your team.
-With an organized SRM, you can be updated on this information in minutes, which helps to ensure that you and your team will always be prepared for meetings and can communicate on what matters most to your stakeholders.
+With an SRM, you and your team can access a stakeholder profile, view what has been discussed, tasks associated with that stakeholder, any issues raised, and commitments made, along with any notes logged by your team.
+With an organized SRM, you can be updated on this information in minutes, which helps ensure that you and your team are always prepared for meetings and can communicate on what matters most to your stakeholders.

 Stakeholder management challenge: